thirumurthis/Learnings/K8s/K8s_recap_1.md

    ENV_KEY1: value1
    ENV_KEY2: value2
 ```

- - Name of the configuration will be used to associate with the pods.
+ - Name of the configmap will be used to associate with the pods.

 #### Other ways to inject environment variables to pod:
   - through configMap